yuhao-nie/Stanford-solar-forecasting-dataset/README.md

-# SKIPP'D — a *SK*y *I*mages and *P*hotovoltaic *P*ower Generation *D*ataset for Short-term Solar Forecasting
+# SKIPP'D — a SKy Images and Photovoltaic Power Generation Dataset for Short-term Solar Forecasting

-Note: this GitHub repository is for demonstration purpose, for details on the dataset please refer to our Dataset paper.
+Note: this *README* file is for demonstration purpose, for details on the dataset please refer to our Dataset paper.

----

 [**Dataset Paper**]() | [**Benchmark Dataset Repository**]() | [**Raw Dataset Repository**]()